Everything about nuts

 While you are cutting them, you will notice a beautiful nutty smell.
 However, it does not remind the scent of other particular nuts; it’s a unique earthy autumn smell that spreads all over the house.
 It’s one of my favorite parts of making homemade acorn coffee.

+If you prefer a food processor, use the setting you would choose to chop up pecans for baking.
 It’s important to note that you are not yet making “grounds” at this point.

-Boiling for a second time (optional)
+4. Boil for a second time (optional)

 You can try a tiny bit of one of the nuts.
 You can boil your chopped-up pieces for a second round if you notice a strong bitter taste.
 The goal is to remove more of the tannins and, as a result, eliminate some more bitterness.
 This is purely a judgment call on your part.

-Let the nuts dry
+5. Let the acorn meat dry

 It’s time for drying.
 Spread your chopped pieces on a flat surface, leaving space between them to let air circulate.
 Ideally, you will want to wait 24 hours before moving on to the next step.